AHG Staff and Volunteers

 Patricia Kyritsi Howell, a Registered Herbalist since 1997, is the AHG Admissions Coordinator.
 In this role, she acts as the liaison between Registered Herbalist applicants, the Admissions Review Advisory Committee members, and AHG staff to facilitate communication and provide support to members pursuing RH membership.
 As the AHG Academic Coordinator, she oversees academic programming and the selection of speakers for the annual AHG Symposium.
 Patricia is the author of Medicinal Plants of the Southern Appalachians and the director of the BotanoLogos School of Herbal Studies, located in the Southern Appalachian Mountains of northeast Georgia.

 Michele is a clinical herbalist based in Oklahoma on what was once the Kiowa Nation but is now the Kickapoo (Kiikaapoi) Territory.
-She has two bachelor’s degrees in Public Health and in Complementary and Alternative Health, and finished her Clinical Herbalism Program from Kat Maier's Sacred Plant Traditions.
-In addition to being the AHG’s webinar coordinator, Michele works for various other herbal schools, helping them with technical support, creating classroom content, and building/managing their online classrooms.
+She has two bachelor’s degrees in Public Health and Alternative Health and finished her Clinical Herbalism Program at Kat Maier's Sacred Plant Traditions.
+She has been an herbalist for 22 years and a practicing clinical herbalist for 10 years.
+In addition to being the AHG’s webinar coordinator and doer of all things tech, Michele works for various other herbal schools, assisting and managing technical aspects related to websites, creating classroom content, and building and managing online classrooms.
 Michele also teaches herbalism classes and volunteers for various special needs support groups and charities in her community.
 Her favorite hobbies include collecting herb books for her bookshelves, collecting bookshelves for her herb books, collecting mason jars for her herbs, and collecting plants for her garden.

 Jay Bartel (they/them) is a white queer clinical herbalist and community health educator in Minneapolis, Minnesota (occupied Dakota and Anishinaabe land).
 Jay is a graduate of the Vermont Center for Integrative Herbalism (2019) and a contributor to the forthcoming Trans Herb Book.
 As a herbal practitioner, Jay strives to create a healing space that is welcoming, affirming, and grounded in principles of harm reduction and trauma awareness.
 Jay is inspired by autonomous community health projects that seek to build resilient communities in the face of societal repression, such as the community acupuncture programs initiated by the Black Panthers and Young Lords at Lincoln Detox Center; the Jane Collective, ACT UP, and much more.